syncfusion-content/windowsforms-docs/WindowsForms/Docking-Manager/Docking-Client-Panel.md

 ---
 layout: post
-title: DockingClientPanel | WindowsForms | Syncfusion
+title: Docking Client Panel in Windows Forms Docking Manager control | Syncfusion
-description: dockingclientpanel
+description: Learn about Docking Client Panel support in Syncfusion Windows Forms Docking Manager control and more details.
 platform: WindowsForms
 control: DockingManager
 documentation: ug
 ---

-# Docking Client Panel
+# Docking Client Panel in Windows Forms Docking Manager

 A docking window is inherited from the client window but the layout of docking window is varied from client window at run-time, since the window is set in dock or float state.
 This paradigm is extremely well suited for MDI type forms where the MDIClient window gets resized/relocated in synchronization with changes in the docking windows layout.